-You andare requested to attend a reintegration interview with me at.......
+You and The purpose of the reintegration interview with me at.......
 The purpose of the reintegration interview is to discuss how best your child's return to school can be managed.

 You have the right to see and have a copy of your child's school record.
 I will be happy to supply you with a copy if you request it but due to confidentiality restrictions, you must notify me in writing if you wish to be supplied with a copy.
 There may be a charge for photocopying.